 According to the 2022 ACS, Sterling Heights has 50,989 households.
 Just over a third (33.7%) of households lived with an individual over the age of 65.
-11.4% of households are comprised of senior who live alone.
+Households comprised of a senior who lives alone make up 11.4% of all households.
 People who live alone and are under the age of 65 make up 16% of households in the City.
 According to the 2010 and 2020 Census, the average household size in Sterling Heights has only decreased by 2% or decreased from 2.61 to 2.59 people per household.
 Sterling Heights' population has remained relatively stable over the past decade.